faros-ai/custom-faros-destination-example/README.md

 5. Run `npm run build` to build all projects (for a single project add scope, e.g `npm run build -- --scope example-destination`)
 6. Run `npm run test` to test all projects (for a single project add scope, e.g `npm run test -- --scope example-destination`)
 7. Run `npm run lint` to apply linter on all projects (for a single project add scope, e.g `npm run lint -- --scope example-destination`)

-👉 Follow our guide on how to develop a new source [here](https://github.com/faros-ai/airbyte-connectors/tree/main/sources#developing-an-airbyte-source).

 ## Other Useful Commands